-For workers in Marshalltown and across the state, Iowa’s workers’ compensation system can be an invaluable way to pay for medical expenses and recover disability benefits to provide for themselves and their families after a work-related injury.
+For workers across the state, Iowa’s workers’ compensation system can be an invaluable way to pay for medical expenses and recover disability benefits to provide for themselves and their families after a work-related injury.
 Iowa law provides many protections for injured employees; however, there are situations where workers’ comp insurance companies take advantage of employees who were hurt on the job or do not provide them their rightful benefits.
-Marshalltown workers can hire a work injury lawyer to protect their rights in these situations.
+Workers can hire a work injury lawyer to protect their rights in these situations.

 Workers’ compensation is a type of insurance that provides weekly disability benefit payments, full coverage of medical expenses, and select vocational, rehabilitative and other benefits to injured workers.
 Iowa state law requires that most companies carry workman’s compensation insurance.
 All injuries at work are covered by this insurance, and there is no consideration of who was at fault for the accident or injury.

 The worker must notify the employer of the injury within 90 days of the accident or of becoming aware that the injury is work-related.
 After becoming aware of an injury, an employer submits a claim to their insurance company and a First Report of Injury document to Iowa's Division of Workers’ Compensation.

 Next, the employer's insurance company may begin to pay benefits, but sometimes insurance companies deny or do not pay in full on a claim.
 In the event of a dispute, an employee may require an attorney’s assistance.
 An employee can first contact the Division of Workers’ Compensation if they disagree with the insurance company.
 If this does not resolve the dispute, the worker can appeal to the Iowa Workers’ Compensation Commissioner for an arbitration hearing to resolve the issue.
 If that’s not successful, the worker can take the case to court.